Cancro29/NETHERCAP/README.md

 https://github.com/Cancro29/NETHERCAP/releases/tag/ESP-32

 ## About this Project
-This firmware is a heavily-modified version of M1z23R's ESP8266-EvilTwin v2.
+This firmware is a heavily-modified version of M1z23R's ESP8266-EvilTwin v2 with Spacehuhn's Deauther CSS.
 It supports both ESP8266 and ESP-32.
-For now, it supports English and Indonesian Language.
+For now, it supports English,Indonesian, and custom language.
-I will add more languages if requested.

 ## Password
 The default password for "NETHERCAP" is "deauther".